Uxbridge: Uxbridge Magistrates' Court

 The original Magistrates' Court opened in 1907 in an Edwardian style.
 A new building with little exterior styling opened nearby in the 1990s and legal proceedings were transferred.
-The Magistrates' Court is often referred to in John Mortimer's Rumpole of the Bailey short stories.

 RAF Uxbridge, Battle of Britain Bunker and Hillingdon House

 Uxbridge had a Royal Air Force station, known as RAF Uxbridge, until its closure on 31 March 2010.
-The station was built within the grounds of Hillingdon House, a 19th-century mansion bought by the British government in 1915, and became most famous as the home of RAF Fighter Command's No. 11 Group Operations Room during the Battle of Britain.
+The station was built within the grounds of Hillingdon House, a 19th-century mansion bought by the British government in 1915, and became the home of RAF Fighter Command's No. 11 Group Operations Room during the Battle of Britain.
 Fighter squadrons at airfields in the south-east of England were directed from the station, which was visited by Prime Minister Winston Churchill during the battle, and other foreign leaders throughout the rest of the war.

 Following the station's closure, the replica No. 33 Squadron Supermarine Spitfire gate guardian was removed from the main entrance for restoration work and moved to the entrance of the Operations Room (now known as the Battle of Britain Bunker).
 The area around the bunker was retained as an enclave under the RAF Uxbridge name, under the care of RAF Northolt.
 An additional guardian, a Hawker Hurricane in the colours of No. 303 (Polish) Squadron, was added to the area in November 2010.

 Sport and leisure

 Uxbridge has a Non-League football team, Uxbridge F.C., which plays at Honeycroft, Yiewsley.

 Uxbridge Cricket Club is also based in Uxbridge and is a member of the Middlesex County Cricket League, a designated ECB Premier League.

-Hillingdon Sports and Leisure Complex has recently been refurbished and contains an indoor and outdoor swimming pool, an athletic track and large sports complex.
+Hillingdon Sports and Leisure Complex was refurbished im 2010 and contains an indoor and outdoor swimming pool, an athletic track and large sports complex.
 The South Korean Olympic Team used the centre for training during the 2012 Olympic Games.